-Table 27: Building Asset Resilience to Climate Change BUILD RESILIENCE IN NEW WORKS Children's Water Festival Support and Coordination of the annual Children's Water Festival.
+Table 27: Building Asset Resilience to Climate Change PROJECT PROJECT DESCRIPTION CLIMATE CHANGE IMPACT BUILD RESILIENCE IN NEW WORKS Children's Water Festival Support and Coordination of the annual Children's Water Festival.
 Educate children about importance of water quality and conservation.
 The City is a steward of the infrastructure built and needs to ensure future generations are educated about climate change's effects on our infrastructure.
 To ensure all our work promotes equity, diversity, health and inclusion and improves collaboration and consultation with all marginalized groups, including local Indigenous Peoples.
-Master Plan Update Intrastructure.
-The City is a steward of the infrastructure built and needs to ensure future generations are educated about climate change's To improve H climate resilie decreasing out to extreme we minimizing fut take advantage opportunities, To improve Hamilton's climate resiliency by decreasing our vulnerability to extreme weather, minimizing future damages, take advantage of opportunities, and better recover from future damages.
+Master Plan Update Identify infrastructure needs related to growth.
+Guiding policy item related to GHG emission reduction.
+The City is a steward of the infrastructure built and needs to ensure future generations are educated about climate change's effects on our infrastructure.
+To improve Hamilton's climate resiliency by decreasing our vulnerability to extreme weather, minimizing future damages, take advantage of opportunities, and better recover from future damages.